Create Tag Queries

 If either of those conditions is not true, there is no need to suppress summary information.

 An example of where you might use this is a pump report that includes a data column for flow characteristics, and a column for pump run time.
 The first data set might be summarized with a Range.
 The second might be summarized with a total.
-You would suppress the Range summary for the pump starts columns and suppress the total summary for the flow characteristics columns.
+For each column you would suppress all summaries that do not apply.